Uttarakuru: Puranas

 Based on its description in the Puranas, Uttarakuru seems to be in the real world.

 Puranic cosmography divides Earth into seven concentric islands called Jambu, Plaksha, Salmali, Kushadvipa, Kraunca, Sakaldwipiya, and Pushkara, that are separated by the seven encircling seas.
 The insular continent Jambudvipa forms the innermost concentric island in the scheme of continents.
 Jambudvipa includes nine countries (varṣa) and nine mountains.
-The land of Illa-vrta lies at the center of Jambudivipa at whose center is located Mount Meru(Hindu Kush).
+The land of Illa-vrta lies at the center of Jambudivipa at whose center is located Mount Meru (Hindu Kush).
 The land of Uttarakuru lies to the north of Mount Meru/ Kailash.

-The Bhagavata Purana notes the Uttarakuru as the land of the "northern Kurus", a people separate from the Dakisha Kurus.
+The Bhagavata Purana notes the Uttarakuru as the land of the "northern Kurus", a people separate from the Dakshina Kurus.
 The Brahmanda Purana and Vayu Purana state that Pururavas, the ancestor of the Puru race once inhabited with Urvashi in Uttarakuru.
 In Matsya Purana, Uttarakuru is described as 'Tirtha', that is: a pure place where one went to undergo ritual ablutions.